Camping and activities abound in the Land Between the Lakes National Recreation Area.

 Land Between the Lakes

 We camped at Piney Campground, which is located on the south end of LBL.
 This full-service facility has over 350 sites, most with a view of Kentucky Lake.
-You can read our full review of Piney Campground and see our sunset photos here.
+You can read our full review of Piney Campground, which includes beautiful sunset photos.

-Attractions in the Land Between the Lakes National Recreation Area include an Elk & Bison Prairie, the Homeplace 1850s Working Farm, the Golden Pond Planetarium and Observatory, and the Woodlands Nature Station.
-Each of the attractions cost between $3 and $5.
 The Elk & Bison Prairie is 700-acre wildlife habitat that has elk and bison.
-You pay $5 to drive through on a paved road in an enclosed vehicle.
+You pay $10 to drive through on a paved road in an enclosed vehicle.
 We visited midday and were able to see the elk.
 No bison were visible at the time, but we did see several dozen bison at the South Bison Prairie which is located along the main road.
 Viewing at the south prairie is free.